PERR-FH - Eco-Regional REDD+ Project - Rainforests of Madagascar

 A6.
 Development of carbon monitoring systems, deforestation factors and environmental and socio-economic impacts

 PhD in "Information Systems for the Localized Management of the Territories", from AgroParisTech, Engref and SupAgro, he is expert in remote sensing, pedology, forestry, agronomy, geomophology and modeling on projects related to forestry and agriculture, development of innovative tools, scientific publications, impact measurement studiesSee more

 Forester and with a Master II in "Development and Land Planning" from the National Agronomic Institute Paris Grignon and University of Science Montpellier II (France).
-Currently our representative in Cote d'Ivoire, he brings his expertise in the design and implementation of multi-stakeholder territorial projects (REDD+, IWRM) as well as sustainable forest management and reforestation.See more
+Currently our representative in Senegal, he is pursuing technical assistance missions for the benefit of the Ivory Coast team.
+He brings his expertise in the design and implementation of multi-stakeholder territorial projects (REDD+, IWRM) as well as sustainable forest management and reforestation.See more

 Currently a PhD student, he holds a DEA of Physics, specialised in "geophysics, remote sensing and GIS" from the Faculty of Sciences of Antananarivo in Madagascar (IOGA).
 He brings his expertise to the impacts of deforestation, above-ground biomass mapping and scenario development of carbon emissionsSee more